runloop/seconds-ios-localisations/README.md

 # seconds-ios-localisations
-A public repository for the localisation files in Seconds Interval Timer for iOS
+A public repository for the localisation files in Seconds Interval Timer for iOS.

+## Community

+Moving forward we are going to continue to provide computed translations with the app.
+However, we have provided this public repository to enable users of Seconds Interval Timer to contribute to the translations within the app.
+Who better to provide accurate translations than the people that know the app the best.

+If you have spotted a translation in the app that you think could be improved, you now have the opportunity to do so.

+## How to Update the Translations

+1. Sign into your Github account
+2. Fork this repository
+3. Make changes to the strings
+4. Create a pull request

 ## The Translation Problem